-As of March 19, 2020, the United States Embassy and Consulate in Thailand are cancelling routine non-immigrant visa appointments.
-We will resume routine visa services as soon as possible but are unable to provide a specific date at this time.
-The MRV fee is valid and may be used for a visa application in the country where it was purchased within one year of the date of payment.
+As of July 15, 2020, the U.S. Embassy Bangkok and U.S. Consulate General Chiang Mai are resuming nonimmigrant visa services for F, M, and J visa applicants only.
+While the Embassy and the Consulate General aim to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
+The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/th/th-niv-expeditedappointment.asp to request an emergency appointment.

 - The United Kingdom of Great Britain and Northern Ireland, excluding overseas territories outside of Europe;